spaguette/webpack-less-demo/README.md

 # CSS Modules Webpack Demo using preprocessors like Less

 A working demo of [CSS Modules], using [Webpack]'s [css-loader] in [module mode].
 Insipired by [CSS Modules Webpack demo].
+**Attention!** This demo uses [stylelint-webpack-plugin] with `fix: true` (only for less files), so it will try to auto-fix them if it finds any errors.
+If you don't wish to use that, change it to `fix: false` in the `webpack.config.js`.

 ## Install dependencies (required step)
 In order to run or build this application, the dependencies need to be installed.